novakov-alexey-zz/freya/README.md

 fabric8 kubernets-client
 has its own pool of HTTP connections and it is powered by OkHttp library internally.
-This HTTP connection pool has nothing in common with Cats `ContextShift` (or Scala Global ExecutionContext), which is used by Freya to dispatch events from K8s to custom controlller.
+This HTTP connection pool has nothing in common with Cats `ContextShift` (or Scala Global ExecutionContext).
+Cats `ContextShift` is used by Freya to dispatch events from K8s to custom controlller.

 ### Logging